 First, remember that it’s likely that it’s going to take at least a few years for FICO 10 to be widely adopted by lenders (if lenders choose to use it in the first place, which they may not), which means that nothing is changing for the tradeline industry in the near future.

-One concern that consumers may have is that FICO 10 T will expose a tradeline’s previous high balance if it had one at any point during the past 24 to 30 months.
+One concern that consumers may have is that FICO 10 T could expose a tradeline’s previous high balance if it had one at any point during the past 24 to 30 months.
 That may be true, but we also know that FICO 10 T places a lot of importance not just on the numbers themselves, but on how they change over time.

 All of the tradelines on our tradeline list are guaranteed to have a utilization ratio of 15% or lower.
 If a tradeline had a higher balance at some point in the past two years or so, then it would show a trend of the balance decreasing, since the balance would have been brought down to under 15% in order to participate in the tradeline program.